Switch to Reusable Bags to Help Save Wildlife

 - Take the #byetobags pledge and make a commitment to yourself to remember your reusable bags.

 - Use the #byetobags reminder tags!
 These tags can hang in a rearview mirror, on a door handle, or wherever you need a reminder.
-(Look for them at Sea Lion Sound this summer!)
+(Print your own here or look for them at Sea Lion Sound this summer!)

 - Leave your bags by the door or in the passenger seat when you drive.